engeir/presentations/2022/boulder/README.md

-# Talk in Boulder, CO
+# Talk in Boulder CO

 Talk should largely focus on WACCM and how and why I use it.